Actor headshots built around range.

 Natural retouching is included on all delivered images: skin, color, lighting.
 We don't over-retouch.
 Casting directors and agents look at a lot of headshots.
 The ones that work look like a real person, not a polished version of one.

-How do I choose the right headshot photographer in New York City?
+How do I choose the right actor headshot photographer in New York City?

-There are a lot of actor headshot photographers in NYC, and the difference isn't always obvious from a portfolio.
-Look at their actor work specifically, not just portraits or corporate headshots.
+Look at their actor work specifically, not just corporate headshots.
 The skill set is different.
 You want someone who understands casting, knows how to direct performance, and can get a natural expression from someone who isn't used to being in front of a camera.
 Ask whether there's a director in the room or just a photographer.
-Ask what the session actually looks like.
 The process matters as much as the portfolio.